Updated: Apr 13

 When we as adults normalize all emotions, we remove their scariness from our children.
 Mr. Rogers of Public Broadcasting was famous for this.
 He talked about dozens of life experiences that a child might not have dealt with--and talked about how they made him or others feel.
 As mentors, that’s what we need to do, too.

 Anxiety is not a monster.
 It is a space and time where we have heightened emotions and negative thoughts.
 And that’s really all it is.

 Learn about and teach your children the mind-body connection.

 Because anxiety is biologically driven, it is important to help children understand their bodies and the reactions to stress.

-We can talk to children in age-appropriate ways about what make them happy or sad... or scared or mad.
+We can talk to children in age-appropriate ways about what makes them happy or sad... or scared or mad.
 It should be an ongoing conversation that happens regularly, even daily.
 It’s when children feel they have no one to talk to you about their struggles that they are compounded.
-Think about how you feel as an adult when you are about to erupt with emotion--except your brain and life experiences is much more developed than your toddler's or even teen's neurology.
+Think about how you feel as an adult when you are about to erupt with emotion--except your brain and life experiences are much more developed than your toddler's or even teen's neurology.

 When we see a kid who is distraught, we can point out what they are exhibiting physically as a way for them to learn their own anxiety cues: